 Big talk on mind and technology and the super kitted-out 2-day Dreamers, Renegades, Visionaries festival in Toronto.
 Other speakers and performers included Norman Jewison, Lang Lang, Chille Gonzales and many others.
 A lot of fun.
 To watch a video of the talk, click here.

-Taught a week-long “contemplative environmentalism” workshop to a group of 25 professors in the mountains of New Mexico.
+I teach a regular week-long “contemplative environmentalism” workshop to25 professors in the mountains of New Mexico.
 Lama is a very special place – it’s where Ram Dass wrote Be Here Now.
 Fellow teachers included Paul Wapner, David Abrams and Nicole Salimbene.
 For more information, click.

 Toronto Reference Library, Toronto – June 2012